How much does a Thai sword weigh?

 For stage fencers, cosplayers, LARPers and show fighters (see Krabi Krabong), the use of lightweight replica weapons and rattan sticks may therefore be perfectly sufficient.
 The same applies, of course, to all those whose training does not necessarily aim to wield a heavy war sword sooner or later (e.g. stick fighters from Escrima, Kali or Arnis).

-However, when it comes to authentic Thai sword art, we recommend to not use rattan or bamboo and resort to something heavier instead.
+However, when it comes to authentic Thai sword fighting, we recommend to not use rattan or bamboo and resort to something heavier instead.

 Weight comparison at a glance